 Colleges and universities are producing some of the most exciting, cutting-edge content on social media.
 They’re working with beautiful settings, compelling characters and a constant stream of new storylines.
 Not to mention, they’ve got a built-in audience.
 Social media is a powerful tool for schools to reach prospective students, current students, alumni and families.

-As we get ready for our November 29 webinar featuring 10 ways to work faster with photos and videos in higher ed, we wanted to dig in to the best colleges and universities on social media.
+To get ready for our on-demand webinar, 10 ways to work faster with photos and videos in higher ed, we wanted to dig in to the best colleges and universities on social media.

 Here are the schools to follow, along with why they stand out.